toni-santos/lbaw-earworm/docs/eap.md

 ## A8: Vertical Prototype

 ### 1. Implemented Features
-As of this date (17/11/2022), the features present in this section limit themselves to basic functionalities pertaining to site visitors and logged in clients, as they are the only users able to interact with the soon-to-be deployed vertical prototype.
-Products and artists are present for basic interaction features, like adding products to the users cart, but medium priority user stories like wishlisting an item will be added only further down the development process.
+As of this date (24/11/2022), the features present in this section limit themselves to basic functionalities pertaining to site visitors and logged-in clients, as they are the only users able to interact with the deployed vertical prototype.
+Products are present for basic interaction features, like adding products to the users cart, but medium priority user stories like wishlisting an item will only be added further down the development process.

 #### 1.1 Implemented User Stories